rainytides/FSJS-TD-Unit5-Proj/README.md

 # FSJS-TD-Unit5-Proj
- Fifth project for the treehouse tech degree
+ Fifth project for the treehouse tech degree program

 Modal Background Color Update
 The background color of the modal has been modified to lightgray to offer a neater appearance and ensure enhanced contrast with its content.